zhiyuanyao7/ucla-intro2qgis-raster/_episodes/01-Get-Started-with-QGIS.md

 Add a vector layer
 {: .text-center}

-**2.**  In Data Source Manager|Vector window, click the button and navigate to the folder where the data is.
+**2.**  In Data Source Manager window, click the button and navigate to the folder where the data is.
 Once select GroceryStores_sp.shp, click Add.

 ![Add Grocery store layer](../fig/Figure10-Add-GroceryStores_sp-layer.png)